Environment and sexual orientation: Childhood sexual abuse, molestation or early experiences

 The hypothesis that sexual abuse, molestation or early sexual experience, causes homosexuality has been a subject of speculation but does not have scientific support.
-Instead, research has demonstrated that non-heterosexuals, especially men, are more likely to be targeted for childhood sexual abuse to their gender nonconforming behavior, which is visible from a young age and is a strong predictor of adult homosexuality.
+Instead, research has demonstrated that non-heterosexuals, especially men, are more likely to be targeted for childhood sexual abuse due to their gender nonconforming behavior, which is visible from a young age and is a strong predictor of adult homosexuality.
 As this gender nonconformity often makes them identifiable, they may be especially susceptible to same-sex experiences even at young ages as they may be recognized by older opportunistic individuals, or they may be victimized by others who dislike gender nonconformity.
 Childhood sexual abuse often includes a variety of different experiences typically before age 18, not simply early childhood.
 Gay males are more likely to engage in age discrepant relationships during teenage years due to hiding their sexual orientation and a lack of available partners, which may be qualified as sexual abuse, but is not evidence of a "cause" of their sexual orientation.

-Cross-cultural evidence also speaks against the notion that a first sex encounter influences a person’s ultimate sexual orientation.
+Cross-cultural evidence also speaks against the notion that a first sex encounter influences a person's ultimate sexual orientation.
 Among the Sambia of New Guinea, beginning between age 7 and 10, all boys are required to engage in ritual sexual contacts with older male youths for several years before they have any access to females, yet the vast majority of these boys become heterosexual men, while only a small number of males have homosexual orientations, at a similar level as found in Western cultures.

-Additionally, long term studies of students who attended single-sex boarding schools, where homosexual behavior occurs at elevated rates, found that such students were no more likely to be gay than students who did not attend such schools.
+Additionally, long term studies of British students who attended single-sex boarding schools, where early homosexual behavior occurs at elevated rates, found that such students were no more likely to be gay in adulthood than the general population.

-The hypothesis for females is that sexual abuse would make them averse to males, causing them to seek comfort with women, but that it would somehow make males attracted to the same sex, which has been described as contradictory.
-There is evidence that female sexual orientation could be affected by external or social influences.
-However, there are numerous other confounders that can distort research and that prevent any strong conclusions being made.
+There is stronger support for the idea that female sexual orientation may be affected by external or social influences.
+However, there are numerous other confounders that that prevent any strong conclusions being made.
 These include personality traits such as one's level of agreeableness or propensity to risk taking, which have been found to be heightened in studies of lesbians; this may make them more susceptible to being abused.
 A 2016 review authored by six experts in the fields of genetics, psychology, biology, neuroscience and endocrinology concluded that they favored biological theories for explaining sexual orientation, and that, compared to males, "it would also be less surprising to us (and to others) to discover that social environment affects female sexual orientation and related behavior", but "that possibility must be scientifically supported rather than assumed".